RitzDaCat/Computer_Settings/Issues/Issues.md

 ---

+## PC Randomly Turning OFF (X670E Hero Motherboard)
+**The Issue:**
+PC would randomly turn off depsite being stable in all benchmarks and various testing mediums, absolute insanity

+**Troubleshooting:**
+Everything under the sun, ran every stability test, swapped all sorts of base hardware such as ram, reinstalled windows etc

+**Solution:**
+Determined the X670E Hero I had was defective and bought a 870E Hero (Would of got the MSI Carbon but sold out ._.), new motherboard works as expected no crashes

 ## Audio Cutting Out During Gaming
 **The Issue:**
 Random audio dropouts during gaming sessions, lasting 1-2 seconds.
 No error messages in Windows, just sudden silence followed by audio resuming.